A way to detect pulmonary diseases in premature babies found in Perm

 To date, there are methods for predicting the disease, but they are all based on only one group of parameters, for example, on the results of a laboratory study of umbilical cord blood.
 The problem is that they do not include many factors that affect the development of the disease.

 The system was tested on real data from 76 patients, and it showed an accuracy of 84.2%.
 The created model will become the basis for a computer program that will help doctors in the diagnosis of bronchopulmonary dysplasia in premature babies.
-The development will also determine which changes in parameters can reduce the likelihood of a moderate or severe degree of the disease.
+The development will also determine which parameter changes can reduce the likelihood of moderate or severe disease.

 Read materials on the topic: